 The student is entitled to appeal the assessment awarded.
-The regulations governing this are stated in the Executive Order no. 1476 of 01.10.2020 concerning the Danish Academies of Music and the Royal Opera Academy.
+The regulations governing appeals are set out in Executive Order no. 1476 of 01.10.2020 concerning the Danish Academies of Music and the Royal Opera Academy.
 In connection with the examination, it is the responsibility of the internal moderator to inform the examinee of the appeals process, with reference to the Order.